rackerlabs/support-how-to/content/cloud-load-balancers/cloud-load-balancers-faq.md

 Yes, implementation and management of the Cloud Load Balancer solution is currently available through the Rackspace Cloud Control Panel and the API.
-To use the Cloud Load Balancer API, you should have a general understanding of the load balancing service and be familiar with the following technologies:
+To use the Cloud Load Balancers API, you should have a general understanding of the load balancing service and be familiar with the following technologies: